-Practise skills learnt in practical lessons, using examples provided in lesson • Do additional research using magazines, books and internet to further development and research
+- Independent learning is expected at Key Stage 5 - Practise skills learnt in practical lessons, using examples provided in lesson - Do additional research using magazines, books and internet to further development and research

 The Cambridge Technical course is embedded with real life problems drawn from the business world.
-Students are encouraged to be up to date with news and developments in the ICT world.
-At least one field trip is offered each year.
+Students are encouraged to be up to date with news and developments in the IT and e-commerce world.